bihani-g/fce/README.md

 # Calibration Estimation Using Fuzzy Binning

-This repository contains code to implement Fuzzy Calibration Error (FCE), i.e., calibration error estimation using fuzzy binning.
+## About fuzzy-binning

+Estimation of calibration error in neural networks is done using metrics based on crisp-binning of prediction probabilities such as ECE and MCE.
+These metrics are vulnerable to the leftward-skew in model prediction probabilities.
+To address this issue, we propose Fuzzy Calibration Error (FCE) that utilizes a fuzzy binning approach.
+Using FCE reduces the impact of probability skew and provides a tighter estimate when measuring calibration error.

-For more details, please refer to our paper "Calibration Estimation Using Fuzzy Binning".
+This repository contains code and implementation for FCE, as described in the paper "Calibration Estimation Using Fuzzy Binning".

+## How to use?